 Every piece of pumpkin that goes into Costco’s pies gets cooked not once, but twice.
 The chunks of pumpkin get cooked once before they’re pureed, and then a second time after canning.
 The pureed pumpkin cooks for a full five and a half hours before it’s pie-ready.
 And it’s a lot of pumpkin.
-Every gallon-sized can of puree shipped to Costco contains the contents of three pumpkins!
+Every gallon-size can of puree shipped to Costco contains the contents of three pumpkins!
 Costco certainly doesn’t skimp on the pumpkin.
 If side dishes are more your thing, check out your ideal Thanksgiving dish, based on your zodiac sign.

 Is Costco pumpkin pie made with real pumpkin?

 It sure is!
-Costco pumpkin pie is made from real pumpkin grown in the U.S.A.: Illinois, to be exact.
-The Midwestern state, which actually provides the vast majority of all of America’s pumpkin crop, has just the right soil and weather conditions to produce the perfect pumpkins for decadent fall desserts.
+Costco pumpkin pie is made from real pumpkin grown in the U.S.—Illinois, to be exact.
+The Midwestern state, which actually provides the vast majority of all America’s pumpkin crop, has just the right soil and weather conditions to produce the perfect pumpkins for decadent fall desserts.